Pork Chops Creole Recipe

 - 1 to 1-1/2 teaspoons dried thyme

 - 1/4 to 1/2 teaspoon hot pepper sauce

 - Minced fresh parsley

-- 4. Return pork chops to the pan.
+- 2. Return pork chops to the pan.
 Bring to a boil.
-Reduce heat; cover and simmer for 10-15 minutes or until a meat thermometer reads 160°.
-Serve sauce with pork chops; sprinkle with parsley.
+Reduce heat; cover and simmer for 10-15 minutes or until meat juices run clear.
+Serve sauce over pork chops; sprinkle with parsley.
 Yield: 4 servings.